-This article explains ways to fix or reduce input lag when gaming on your Xbox or Playstation console.
+This article explains ways to fix or reduce input lag for your Xbox One or Playstation console or controller.

 1. Buy a 120hz Refresh Rate TV

 Simply put, purchasing a 120hz Refresh Rate TV (non-3D) will help get rid of any input lag you may have experienced with a 60hz Refresh Rate TV.

 Even with smaller TVs, a 60hz refresh rate can make it feel like your tv, internet, or controller is lagging or not responding to your inputs.

 With larger TVs, it’s even more noticeable.
 A 120hz refresh rate will help minimize and reduce lag when playing video games.

 Below is a guide for that explains what the refresh rate should be for the size of your TV to help get rid of your video game lag: